Gerald M. Levin: Career and later life

-In 2000, he claimed that "media will become the dominant industry in the 21st century, and the global media will become even stronger than the government."
 Levin spent most of his career with Time Inc. (later Time Warner, then AOL Time Warner), starting there in 1972 as a programming executive for the new Home Box Office (HBO) and eventually becoming CEO of the corporation after the ouster of his nemesis Nicholas J. Nicholas Jr. Interviewed by the journalist Nina Munk, Levin would later admit: "It is absolutely true that I plotted the departure of Nick Nicholas after working with him for 20 years.
 And I don't have any justification for it other than I am a strange person."
-Levin is best known for orchestrating with Steve Case the disastrous merger between AOL and Time Warner in 2000, at the height of the dot-com bubble, which destroyed $200 billion in shareholder value as the bubble collapsed.
-Following the deal, CNBC named him as one of the "Worst American CEOs of All Time."
-According to The New York Times, the merger is used by business schools as a case study of "the worst [deal] in history."
+Levin was best known for orchestrating the disastrous merger between AOL and Time Warner with Steve Case in 2000; the merger was at the height of the dot-com bubble and it destroyed $200 billion in shareholder value as the bubble collapsed.
+Following the deal, CNBC named him as one of the "Worst American CEOs of All Time".
+According to The New York Times, the merger is used by business schools as a case study of "the worst [deal] in history".
 In her book about the deal, Munk writes, "The disastrous merger...epitomizes the culture of corporate America and Wall Street in the late 1990s.
 It records the climate in executive suites, where as long as a company's stock price kept going up and up, a CEO was all-powerful, like a king with divine rights."

-Whereas Levin had once been "perhaps the most powerful media executive in the world,", he largely disappeared from public view after the collapse of AOL Time Warner.
-In 2007, he was reported by New York (magazine) to be "presiding director of Moonview Sanctuary, a “holistic healing institute” with a full-time staff of fewer than twenty people" founded by his new wife, Laurie Ann Perlman, a clinical psychologist.
+Whereas Levin had once been "perhaps the most powerful media executive in the world", he largely disappeared from public view after the collapse of AOL Time Warner.
+In 2007, he was reported by New York to be "presiding director of Moonview Sanctuary, a “holistic healing institute” with a full-time staff of fewer than twenty people" founded by his new wife, Laurie Ann Perlman, a clinical psychologist.
 In 2013, he was named chairman of a start-up called Elation Media, raising $150,000 of seed funding, according to Crowdfund Insider, to launch a "live and on-demand service" with programming topics that include "alternative medicine, world peace, visionary art, personal growth and the environment."
-As of July 2022, Elation TV does not appear to have launched.

 Personal life

-Levin has been married three times and fathered five children.
-His first wife was Carol Needleman, whom he met at summer camp in the 1960s; they divorced in 1970.
+Levin was married three times and fathered five children.
+His first wife was Carol Needleman; they divorced in 1970.
 In 1970, he married Barbara J. Riley; they divorced in 2003.
-His third wife was Laurie Ann Perlman, a Hollywood agent turned psychologist who had been formerly married to Jack Rapke; they divorced in 2020.
+His third wife was Laurie Ann Perlman; they divorced in 2020.